Link Search Menu Expand Document

 Description

 The name of one or more database archetypes, used to associate ontologies and constraints with new databases.
-Built-in archetypes are "PROV" and "SKOS", see the docs for instructions to create your own.
+See the docs for instructions to create your own archetype.

 database.connection.timeout